 Minimalism is NOT a set of legalistic rules.
 You set your own rules.

-So Why Might Minimalism be For You?
+So Why Might Minimalism Be for You?

-Although being a minimalist can sound too difficult of a goal to attain, it doesn’t have to be.
-This is why I repeat over and over that it’s up to you.
-Only you can really know what you need to give up in order to live a life more fulfilled.
-Only you can know what you need to start doing in order to get more out of life.
+Although being a minimalist can sound too tricky of a goal to attain, it doesn’t have to be.
+This is why I repeatedly say that it’s up to you.
+Only you can know what you need to give up to live a more fulfilled life.
+Only you can know what you need to start doing to get more out of life.

-So what about being a minimalist causes you to learn to be content and experience more joy?
+So what about being minimalist causes you to learn to be content and experience more joy?
 Here are just a few benefits of minimalism that lead you to contentment and joy: